Frequently Asked Questions

 I received a letter indicating that I failed to achieve SAP.
 What are my options?

-If you don’t have extenuating circumstances or your appeal is denied, you may re-enroll without financial aid and strive to achieve the standard(s) you failed to meet.
+If you do not have extenuating circumstances or your appeal is denied, you may re-enroll without financial aid and strive to achieve the standard(s) you failed to meet.

 How might I have my parent’s recent loss of employment or another recent financial set- back be considered in determining my financial aid?